cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigation/configure-dashboard.md

 Tag and rule configurations have greater priority than ruleset configurations.

-For more information on the available parameters and allowed values, see [Managed Ruleset parameters](/ddos-l7-mitigation/override-parameters).
+For more information on the available parameters and allowed values, refer to [Managed Ruleset parameters](/ddos-l7-mitigation/override-parameters).

 ## Configure all the rules in the ruleset